evolvingstuff/vdw2/content/posts/sepsis-is-both-prevented-and-treated-by-vitamin-d-many-studies.md

 1. [Injection](/categories/injection) should also be considered - as it totally skips over any digestion problems which might be associated with Sepsis

-1. See also: <a href="/posts/overview-loading-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Loading of vitamin D">Overview Loading of vitamin D</a>, which is widely used to improve ICU outcomes
+1. See also: [Overview Loading of vitamin D](/posts/overview-loading-of-vitamin-d), which is widely used to improve ICU outcomes

 ##### 201 citations of this study (as of July 2024)